Planning for Your Animal Companions

 - Put an “Animals in Here” sticker on your door or window in case there is an emergency, especially if you have animals who might hide from strangers.

-You can download our free information sheet for more guidance on ensuring the well-being of your animal companions once you are gone.
+PETA offers a free information pack to help you plan for and ensure the well-being of your animal companions after you are gone.
+The pack includes: